AnuragVerma28nov/JAVA-TUTORIALS/JAVA_LAB_PROGRAMS/README.md

 ### 4. Create Java Programs using Inheritance and Polymorphism
 - Implements real-world examples using inheritance and method overriding.

-### 5. Implement Error-Handling Techniques using Exception Handling and Multithreading
+### 5. Implement Error-Handling Techniques using Exception Handling and Multithreading.
 - Shows how to handle exceptions and create multithreaded applications.

 ### 6. Create Java Program with the Use of Java Packages